nestorSag/mlops-lite/README.md

 # MLOps control centre with Terraform + MLFlow + AWS

-This project allows you to manage the ML life cycle of your projects easily: train, track, deploy, monitor or retire your models with a single command.
+This project allows you to manage the life cycle of your ML projects easily: train, track, deploy, monitor or retire your models with a single command.

-It uses MLFlow to track and containerise models, AWS services to productionise them, and Terraform to keep track of state.
+It uses MLFlow to track and containerise models, AWS services to productionise them, and Terraform to keep track of the infrastructure.

 # Scope